Statements from X-BOW® users

 8-10 metre waves and only 1-knot speed loss

 On the expedition cruise vessel, 'Greg Mortimer's, first journey, she came across very bad weather after leaving Cape Town heading for Ushuaia, Argentina.
 According to the Captain, the waves were 8-10 metres, with some waves reaching above deck 5, and strong winds.
 The vessel still kept high speed of 12-13 knots, with only 1-knot speed loss.

 With such excellent sea-keeping capabilities, the vessel can swiftly transit open stretches of water.
-The vessel speed when transiting can be high even in adverse weather without reducing comfort on board.
-This means that the transit time in open seas can be reduced and will be more predictable, and the time schedule more easily held.
+When transiting, vessel speed can be high even in adverse weather without reducing comfort on board.
+This means that the transit time in open seas can be reduced and more predictable, and the schedule more easily held.

 Ulstein has a long history of designing for the offshore sector.
 Offshore vessels often have a complement of technicians, scientists, oil workers or other working passengers, with complicated, intensive tasks to perform.
-They need a sound, reliable platform to do their work, a vessel that is able to keep going in some of the hostile environments they could be working in.
-What they do not need is to be bounced about in bad weather and be too tired to do their work.
+People onboard need a sound, reliable platform to do their work, a vessel that can keep going in some of the hostile environments they could be working in.
+They do not need to be bounced about in bad weather and be too tired to do their work.